janishutz/blog/content/posts/2023/11/easy-ml-linux-vm-setup.md

 Once the VM is booted, enter these commands to start the installation.
 Before you do that though, read on below:

 ```
-loadkeys [IDENTIFIER HERE (find it in the output above), usually of form de_CH-latin1, refer to below for more instructions]
-pacman-key --init
 pacman -Sy git
 git clone https://github.com/simplePCBuilding/arch-dev-vm
 cd arch-dev-vm